Composite video: Connectors and cable

 In home applications, the composite video signal is typically connected using an RCA connector, normally yellow.
-It is often accompanied with red and white connectors for right and left audio channels respectively.
+It is often accompanied by red and white connectors for right and left audio channels, respectively.
 BNC connectors and higher quality coaxial cable are often used in professional television studios and post-production applications.
 BNC connectors were also used for composite video connections on early home VCRs, often accompanied by either RCA connector or a 5-pin DIN connector for audio.
-The BNC connector, in turn, post dated the PL-259 connector featured on first-generation VCRs.
+The BNC connector, in turn, post-dated the PL-259 connector featured on first-generation VCRs.

 Video cables are 75 ohm impedance, low in capacitance.
 Typical values run from 52 pF/m for an HDPE-foamed dielectric precision video cable to 69 pF/m for a solid PE dielectric cable.